A Guide to Undead in AD&D

 Optionally, you may wish to give intelligent undead a special sense that detects living things.
 This life sense would have a maximum range of 3”, and would be stopped by 1 foot or more of wood, 6 inches of stone, or 1 inch of metal.

-State of Unlife: As creatures without the normal biological processes that the living possess, undead do not sleep and thus are immune to all forms of magical and non-magical sleep, including but are not limited to: sleep spell, sleep inducing abilities of monsters (e.g. a chasme’s drone ability), eyebite (sleep version), symbol of sleep.
+State of Unlife: As creatures without the normal biological processes that the living possess, undead do not sleep and thus are immune to all forms of magical and non-magical sleep, including but are not limited to: sleep spell, sleep inducing abilities of monsters (e.g. a chasme’s drone ability), eyebite (sleep version), and symbol of sleep.
 They are also immune to the effects of aging (e.g. elixir of youth), withering (e.g. staff of withering), starvation, suffocation (footnote 5), drowning (footnote 5), disease (e.g. cause disease and irritation spells), nausea (e.g. stinking cloud spell, troglodyte stench, etc.), paralysis, poison (footnotes 6 & 7) (including cloudkill and poisonous gases), blood-drain, non-magical stunning, and cannot be struck unconscious.
 Furthermore, non-corporeal undead are immune to dismemberment, and suffer no damage from falling or crushing attacks (footnote 8).

 Pummeling attacks are ineffective on all types of undead (UA, p.
 107).
 Grappling and overbearing will not work on non-corporeal undead, but might work or corporeal types, at the discretion of the DM.
 Furthermore, those touching undead that energy drain with unarmed attacks are subject to the effects of that attack form (DMG, p.
 71).